|PDH Online Course Description||PDH Units/

 A power system is an interconnected network with components converting non-electrical energy continuously into the electrical form and transporting the electrical energy from generating sources to the loads/users.
 A power system serves one important function and that is to supply customers with electricity as economically and as reliably as possible.
-This course should provide a brief review for readers in the power engineering profession or serve as an introductory material for readers in a non-power engineering profession.
+This course should provide a brief review for readers in the power engineering profession or serve as introductory material for readers in a non-power engineering profession.

 This course begins with an introduction to power systems.
 It discusses the basic structure of power systems, the fundamentals of AC circuits, mathematical notations, balanced three-phase systems, and per unit values.
-Then, it presents an overview of the three main components of power systems: generators, transmission lines and transformers.
+Then, it presents an overview of the three main components of power systems: generators, transmission lines, and transformers.
 PART I of the course ends with the fundamentals of power factor correction and its applications.
-PART II continues with symmetrical components and its applications - short circuit calculations.
+PART II continues with symmetrical components and their applications - short circuit calculations.
 Power flow problems are introduced and its solution techniques are discussed.
 This material concludes with some fundamentals on power system stability.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of course materials.